The pathless path

 -

-Perinatal depression refers to depression during pregnancy or after childbirth (usually up to 1 year after birth).
-Postpartum depressions refers to depression after childbirth.
+Motherhood mental health includes perinatal depression (low mood during pregnancy or after childbirth -usually up to 1 year after birth) and Postpartum depression (depression after childbirth).

 Perinatal depression is more than the 'baby blues.'
 It includes feelings of extreme sadness, indifference and/or anxiety, as well as changes in energy, sleep, and appetite.